kyma-project/test-infra/experimental/changelog-generator/README.md

 - `{releaseTitle}` is the currently released application title which specifies the release version.
 - `{sshFilePath}` is the path to the SSH file used for Git to authenticate with the repository.

-### Generate the latest release changelog
+### Generate the Latest Release Changelog

-To generate a changelog for a single release that contains merged pull requests for the latest Kyma version, run this command:
+To generate a changelog for a single release that contains merged PRs for the latest Kyma version, run this command:

 ```bash
 docker run --rm -v {absolutePathToRepository}:/repository -w /repository -e FROM_TAG={previousTag} -e TO_TAG={latestTag} -e NEW_RELEASE_TITLE={releaseTitle} -e GITHUB_AUTH={githubToken} -e SSH_FILE={sshFile} -e CONFIG_FILE={configFilePath} -e SKIP_REMOVING_LATEST={skipRemovingLatest} changelog-generator sh /app/generate-release-changelog.sh --configure-git